panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 increment(41); // => 42
 ```

-The `increment()` arrow consists of only one expression: `num + 1`.
+`increment()` consists of only one expression: `num + 1`.
 This expression is implicitly returned by the arrow function without the use of `return` keyword.

 ## 5. Methods

 ### 5.1 Regular function

-The regular functions are the usual way to define methods on classes.
+The regular functions are the usual way to define methods on classes or objects.

 In the following class `Hero`, the method `logName()` is defined using a regular function: